Envel-Experimental/HeliosLauncher/docs/DownloadSystem.md

 *   **DownloadEngine**: The high-level orchestrator.
 Manages the queue, retries, and file system atomicity.
 *   **RaceManager**: The "Racing" logic.
 It simultaneously attempts to fetch data via P2P and HTTP, picking the fastest winner.
 *   **P2PEngine**: The P2P backbone.
 Powered by **Hyperswarm** and **HyperDHT**, it manages the sovereign peer network.
+*   **MirrorManager**: Handles ranking and health checks for configured HTTP mirrors based on latency and reliability.
+*   **StatsManager**: Records session and global transfer statistics to persistent storage.
 *   **DistributionAPI**: Handles the root of trust, verifying the `distribution.json` index via **Ed25519 signatures**.

-### The Racing Philosophy
 Instead of "P2P or HTTP", HDS uses both.
 When a file request starts, two tasks are born:
-1.  **HTTP Task**: Fetches from Primary or Mirror.
+1.  **HTTP Task**: Fetches from the highest-ranked mirror according to `MirrorManager`.
-2.  **P2P Task**: Seeks the hash in the swarm.
+2.  **P2P Task**: Seeks the hash in the swarm via `P2PEngine`.

-The first task to verify the first few kilobytes of data wins.
+The first task to verify the first few kilobytes of data (the "first chunk") wins.
 The loser is immediately aborted to save bandwidth.

+### Fail-Fast Logic
+The `RaceManager` employs a fail-fast mechanism.
+If one leg (e.g., P2P) fails immediately (e.g., no peers found), it doesn't wait for a timeout and instead allows the other leg to proceed as the primary source.
+If both legs fail, the request is moved to the **Deferred Queue**.

 ```mermaid
 graph TD